Best Life Insurance Companies

 Transamerica: Best for Policy Flexibility

-Transamerica offers a wide range of insurance policies, including term life, whole life, universal life, indexed universal life insurance, and supplemental life insurance.
+Transamerica offers various insurance policies, including term life, whole life, universal life, indexed universal life insurance, and supplemental life insurance.

 The issuer has flexible term life insurance policies, including one that can be converted to permanent life insurance without medical exams and one that also provides accelerated death benefits.